gpt-open/rag-gpt/README.md

 #### 4.2 Create SQLite Database

-The OpenKF service uses SQLite as its storage DB.
-Before starting the OpenKF service, you need to execute the following command to initialize the database and add the default configuration for admin console.
+The RAG-GPT service uses SQLite as its storage DB.
+Before starting the RAG-GPT service, you need to execute the following command to initialize the database and add the default configuration for admin console.

 ```shell
 python3 create_sqlite_db.py